 Continuing course in small Unmanned Aircraft Systems (sUAS).
 Course advances students from recreational to commercial pilots.
 It prepares for the successful completion of the FAA Part 107 Remote Pilot Certification for commercial operations.
 It also provides hand-on training with various types of sUAS.

-Course provides students with a broad experience through appropriate observation and directed experience in operating segments of law enforcement.
-It takes place in partnership agreements between Oakton Community College and host law enforcement agencies.
-Students are assigned to the agency in addition to participation in regularly conducted review sessions to assess the student’s progress, problem areas and the work environment.
-The students must complete minimum of 8 hours of service a week for 16 weeks during the semester.
+Course provides students with a broad experience through appropriate observation and participation in daily operations of law enforcement and criminal justice agencies.
+It takes place in partnership agreements between Oakton College and host law enforcement and criminal justice agencies.
+Students are assigned to the agency in addition to participation in regularly conducted review sessions to assess the student’s progress, development, and work environment.
+The students must complete a minimum of 150 hours of service during the semester.

 Course covers the core principles of community relations and procedural justice.
 Topics include how to incorporate these principles into decision-making, policies and procedures at the street and organizational level.